-Edgar Evins State Park Campground Professional Review and Guide
+Edgar Evins State Park Campground Professional Guide

 "This park is set on the shores of Center Hill Lake, where innumerable steep, folded hills offer outstanding scenery.
 There is very little flat land, and this forced campground designers to construct some very unusual campsites, which ended up being the most unusual, by far, of those in the book you are reading.
 When glancing at the accompanying campground map, you will see that Edgar Evins State Park’s campground looks like a mere series of loops.